 The Difference Between Addiction and Compulsion

 On the other hand, “compulsion” is an urge to do something specific.
-Often, the small compulsions can lead to addictive behaviour.
+Often, small compulsions can lead to addictive behaviour.
 A compulsion is a small part of the addictive process, but other factors play a role in the addiction as well.

 Relationship: How Compulsion Affects Addiction